Flameborn/Kiramoji/README.md

-# Kareha
+# Kiramoji

+Kiramoji is a modified version of Kareha.
 Kareha is an anonymous message board, popular in Japan.
 No registration is required to post.

+The concept of anonymous messages helps to focus on the conversations themselves, rather than on their authors.
+Should you wish to, you can, however, use the nickname everyone knows you by.

-It can operate in two modes, as an image board or a text board.
+Kiramoji can operate in two modes, as an image board or a text board.

-Kareha is an incredibly impressive achievement, many features are pushing Perl's boundaries, mostly with core dependencies and not a single C extension.
+Kareha itself is an incredibly impressive achievement, many features are pushing Perl's boundaries, mostly using core dependencies and not a single C extension.

 ## About this version